SpacelyProject/spacely-docs/spacely-caribou/hardware-setup/Creating an Operating System Image.md

 ## Next Steps

-Return your SD card to your ZCU102, and proceed to [ZCU102 Setup for Spacely-Caribou](</spacely-caribou/basic-setup/ZCU102 Setup for Spacely-Caribou.md>)
+Return your SD card to your ZCU102, and proceed to [ZCU102 Setup](</spacely-caribou/hardware-setup/ZCU102 Setup.md>)